dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

 Enroll your macOS device with the Intune Company Portal app to gain secure access to your organization's email, files, and apps.

-Before you're allowed to access proprietary data from a coporate or personal device, organizations often require your device to be managed.
+Before you're allowed to access proprietary data from a corporate or personal device, organizations often require your device to be managed.
 After a device becomes managed, organizations can push policies and apps to the device through their mobile device management provider.
 To get continuous access to work or school information from your device, you must configure your device to match policy settings.

-This articles describes how the Intune Company Portal app for macOS helps you enroll, configure, and maintain your device to meet organizational requirements.
+This article describes how the Intune Company Portal app for macOS helps you enroll, configure, and maintain your device to meet your organization's requirements.

 ## What to expect from the Company Portal app